msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 - **Name**: Item name
 - **Batch**: Batch number.
 It is a designation given to products made in the same manufacturing run.
 - **Expiry**: Expiry date of the batch (format: MM/YYYY)
 - **Quantity Available for Return**: Number of packs available.
-This means the number of packs not already allocated to other shipments or returns, so could be less than the quantity received in the Inbound Shipment.
+This means the number of packs not already allocated to other shipments or returns, so the quantity could be less than the quantity received in the Inbound Shipment.
 - **Quantity to Return**: Number of packs to be returned

 ![Alt Text](/docs/replenishment/images/is_return_select_quantity.png)